sunpho84/e-snort/README.md

 The first case would forbid usign the DEVICE execution space, would this cause problem in writing generic code?

+I believe it's easier to write generic code and short-circuit when needed.

 TODO
 ---
 Logging